muhammadaadel/muhammadaadel/README.md

 ###
 - I'm a junior Data Engineer & ITI graduate.
+- Skilled in SQL, Python building ETL/ELT pipelines.
-- Proficient in SQL, Python, Data warehousing, Data odeling and ETL/ELT.
+- Proficient in data modeling and data warehousing.
+- Adept at data visualization and business intelligence with Power BI

 ### ⚙️ Projects:
 --------